 - Couples - policies for two people, offered with a 5% discount in comparison to if you were to purchase two separate policies.

 - Family health insurance - cover for adults and children.
 Bupa offers a 10% saving on family cover in comparison to individual policies.

-- Health insurance for business - both small and corporate, Bupa can help you to create a company-wide insurance policy that suits the demands of your business.
+- Health insurance for business - for both small businesses and corporate businesses, Bupa can help you to create a company-wide insurance policy that suits the demands of your business.

 - Self-employed health insurance - offer services that cover both physical and mental health.

 - Continuation of work policy - if you leave a job that covered you for health insurance, you may have the option of continuing on the same policy as an individual.